 So Aaron left the still-sleeping house, and got into the soft and luxurious car.
 As he dropped through the park he wondered that Sir William and Lady Franks should be so kind to him: a complete stranger.
 But so it was.
 There he sat in their car.
 He wondered, also, as he ran over the bridge and into the city, whether this soft-running automobile would ever rouse the socialistic bile of the work-people.
-For the first time in his life, as he sat among the snug cushions, he realised what it might be to be rich and uneasy: uneasy, even if not afraid, lurking there inside an expensive car.-Well, it wasn't much of a sensation anyhow: and riches were stuffy, like wadded upholstery on everything.
+For the first time in his life, as he sat among the snug cushions, he realised what it might be to be rich and uneasy: uneasy, even if not afraid, lurking there inside an expensive car.
+Well, it wasn't much of a sensation anyhow: and riches were stuffy, like wadded upholstery on everything.
 He was glad to get out into the fresh air of the common crowd.
+He was glad to be in the bleak, not-very-busy station.
 He was glad to be part of common life.
 For the very atmosphere of riches seems to be stuffed and wadded, never any real reaction.
 It was terrible, as if one's very body, shoulders and arms, were upholstered and made cushiony.
 Ugh, but he was glad to shake off himself the atmosphere of wealth and motor-cars, to get out of it all.
 It was like getting out of quilted clothes.